jdelkins/pia-tools/README.md

      ```

    ...which would create a nftables rule to forward incoming traffic on your
-   assigned port (retrieved from the cache file by the shell out to `jq`)
+   assigned port (retrieved from the cache file by the `$(jq .PFSig.port /var/cache/pia/pia.json)` part)
-   to an internal webserver running on port 80.
-This assumes your VPN wireguard
+   to an internal webserver running on `192.168.0.80` at port 80.
+This example assumes your VPN wireguard
-   interface is named `pia` and your web server is running on `192.168.0.80`.
+   interface is named `pia`.

-   This sets up the mechanism for forwarding connections, but to accually permit
+   **Note ☞** The example above sets up the mechanism for forwarding connections.
+   Assuming you don't run a default-accept firewall (hopefully you don't), then
-   such connections, you would also then have to also add a static rule to accept
+   to accually permit such connections, you would also have to also add a rule to accept
    them, typically somewhere in the `forward` chain in nftables.
-Again, you're
+This is not
-   on your own: the possibilies are vast once you can get the forwarded port number.
+   a lesson in firewall design, so again, you're on your own: the possibilies
+   are numerous once you can get the forwarded port number.

-7. Every 15 minutes or so (using `cron` or similar), run `pia-portforward
+4. Every 15 minutes or so (using systemd timers or similar), run `pia-portforward
    --ifname <interface> --refresh` in order to refresh the port forwarding
+   assignment using your cached authentication token.
+If you don't do this,
-   assignment.
-If not, PIA may reclaim the port for another customer.
+   PIA will eventually reclaim the port for another customer, and traffic

-## TODO

-- [x] Make `systemd.service` and `systemd.timer`files for various phases of
-  the tunnel lifecycle
-- [x] Test under more scenarios
-- [ ] Implement PIA's dynamic IP (DIP) feature
+   meant for you could be delivered somewhere else!
+You don't want that.
+   My testing suggests that PIA is pretty conservative in this area, so
+   I think most reasonable failure cases (e.g. your ISP goes down for a
+   few hours, so you can't refresh) should be fine, but you definitely want
+   to keep refreshing the assignment as long as you're intending to use it.

 [systemd-networkd]: https://www.freedesktop.org/software/systemd/man/systemd.network.html